wangyuaqi/XiaoLuAI/hmtnet/README.md

-# Hierarchical Multi-task Networks for Accurate Facial Beauty Prediction
+# Hierarchical Multi-task Networks for Race, Gender and Facial Beauty Recognition

 ## Introduction
 Facial beauty perception plays an increasingly important role in people's daily life, such as